christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/Finding_USB_Port_Name.md

 # Finding USB Port Name for Arduino
-Every time you connect the Arduino to your computer, it will be assigned a port name so that you and software can refference it.
+Every time you connect the Arduino to your computer, it will be assigned a port name so that you and software can reference it.
 This name may change every time you connect the device.

 ## Windows
 - Open _Device Manager_